 Conservation Council’s Recommendations on how to respond to ice storms

-Last October, we released a report, with recommendations, based on an assessment of how Fredericton responded to Post-tropical storm Arthur.
-Several of the recommendations we made to the province, the city and to the Emergency Measures Office (EMO) at that time are relevant to your inquiry into how EMO and NB Power responded to the recent ice storm affecting the Acadian Peninsula.
-The Appendix summarizes our recommendations.
-We also provide additional recommendations and note some of the most important recommendations from the Post-tropical storm Arthur study.
+2017.
+Available in English and French.
+7 pages.
+Following a series of extreme weather events that have been plaguing the province, we released a report, with recommendations, based on an assessment of how Fredericton responded to Post-tropical storm Arthur.
+Several of the recommendations we made to the province, the city and to the Emergency Measures Office (EMO) at that time are relevant to the inquiry into how EMO and NB Power responded to the recent ice storm affecting the Acadian Peninsula.

-- Download our letter to the Emergency Measures Office (EMO) listing our recommendations on how to respond to ice storms (English)
+- Download our letter to the Emergency Measures Office (EMO) listing our recommendations on how to respond to ice storms.
+(English) (French)

 - Download our presentation on how to respond to ice storms